guptamadhulika01/WeatherWebVisualization/README.md

 Summarization
 1. No evident relationship is observed between latitude and cloudiness.
 2. The windspeed is higher as you move away from equator.
-3. There is no correlation between average humidity and latitude
+3. There is no correlation between average humidity and latitude.
-4. The temperature rises as we go nearer the equator
+4. The temperature rises as we go nearer the equator.